-The MYCA replaced the Multi-Year Obligational Authority (MYOA), to authorize the recipient entity to enter into Multi-Year Contracts for the full project cost of multi-year programs/projects.
-The MYCA contains the annual breakdown of the full project cost, to ensure that agencies include in their budget proposal for the ensuing years, the amount programmed for the said years.
+Multi - Year Contractual Authority (MYCA).
+Formerly known as Multi-Year Obligational Authority (MYOA), a document issued by DBM, either for LFPs or for regular and recurring services, to authorize the recipient entity to enter into multi-year contracts for the full project cost of multi-year programs/projects.
+It contains an annual breakdown of the full project cost, to ensure that agencies include in their budget proposal for the ensuing years, the amount programmed for the said years.

 National Expenditure Program (NEP).
-Budget document containing the details of the government's proposed programs submitted to Congress in the review and deliberation of the proposed national budget for the legislation of the annual appropriations measures for the next fiscal year.
-It serves as the basis of the General Appropriations Bill (GAB), becomes General which the Appropriations (GAA) upon Act enactment.
+A budget document, also referred to as the President's Budget, containing the details of the government's proposed programs submitted to Congress in the review and deliberation of the proposed national budget for the legislation of the annual appropriations measures for the next fiscal year.
+It serves as the basis of the General Appropriations Bill (GAB), which becomes the General Appropriations Act (GAA) upon enactment.